Major League Quadball: Past league structures

 In 2021, Charlotte was added as an expansion franchise due to Ottawa and Toronto's inability to cross the border due to the COVID-19 pandemic restrictions.
 In this season, Charlotte took Ottawa's spot in the East and the North division only competed with 4 teams.

 In 2022, with Toronto and Ottawa's return, Rochester Whiteout returned to the North (the division they had left upon the addition of Toronto and Minneapolis) and Ottawa rejoined the East.
 This left the North Division with six teams instead of the usual five, necessitating a new regular-season structure.
 For the first six weeks of the season, the North Division was split into two conferences of three teams, with Detroit, Minneapolis, and Chicago playing each other and Cleveland, Rochester, and Toronto playing each other.
 Each team played a three-game home series and a three-game away series within their conference during those opening six weeks.
 This gave them a final standing within their conference.
 Then, all six teams traveled to the North Division Championship.
 During that weekend, the North Divisional Champion was crowned and the division's four bids were handed out.

 In 2024, MLQ indefinitely paused operations for the Rochester Whiteout franchise, citing a lack of quadball infrastructure in the Rochester area, as well as trouble fielding full rosters in previous seasons, and the departure of the team's head coach.
 With this change, the North Division returned to five teams, with the teams once again competing under the same regular-season structure as the East and South divisions.

+In 2026, MLQ has made the difficult decision to pause franchise operations in Austin, New Orleans, and Ottawa.
+With the above changes, the league moving forward before beginning of the 2026 season with a 12-franchise teams.
+Then dividing those 12 teams into two conferences, each made up of two divisions.